flederwiesel/htaccess-test/README.md

 (in case a redirect is to be folloew) can be concatenated.
 The first item per response has to be the HTTP status code, each status code denoting a new response.

+Following the status you may specify a header as `Header-Name: value`, or one of the comparison methods for the reqponse body:

+* `=` followed by a line of text to be contained in the responose body
+* `~` followed by a regex to match the response body against
-Following the status you may specify a header as `Header-Name: value`, a line of text contained in the responose body - as specified after `=` - or a regex to be found in the response body (`~`).
-Multiple text fragments in the response will be searched separately, the order of which will not be checked in the response.
+* an XPath to be present in the HTML document

+Multiple text fragments in the response will be searched separately, the order of which will not be checked however.

 Which means, checking a valid HTML document, this will match both lines, therefore passing the test: